Off the rails

-Between showrunners fired, directors walking from the production, and the entire pilot being reshot to suit the vision of the new leaders, it’s a miracle that SNOWPIERCER ever saw the light of day.
+Between showrunners fired, directors walking from the production, and the entire pilot reshot to suit the new leaders’ vision, it’s a miracle that SNOWPIERCER ever saw the light of day.
 It would be great to say the trouble was worth it, and out of the strife came a lean, unified vision worthy of director Bong’s sci-fi masterpiece.

 Sadly, this is not the case.
 SNOWPIERCER is an aimless, dour, and unbearably unimaginative cover song of something far better.
-It wastes its wild setting by forcing the sparse plotline into a network friendly format that feels so out of place it makes you wonder why they used the IP in the first place.
+It wastes its wild setting by forcing the sparse plotline into a network-friendly format that feels so out of place it makes you wonder why they bother using the IP in the first place.
 At a little over ten hours long, the series feels twice that with half the substance.
-Plot threads are so flimsy one could barely call them tattered and there’s a constant sense that nobody knew where to take the story after a reasonably solid pilot.
+Plot threads are so flimsy one could barely call them tattered, and there’s a constant sense that nobody knew where to take the story after a reasonably solid pilot.

-In theory everything looks great, but it comes at the cost of the story.
-Additions such as a tunnel system beneath the train immediately breaks the already strained suspended disbelief, and that’s not even getting into the entire swimmable lagoon in one of the cars.
+In theory, everything looks great, but it comes at the cost of the story.
+Additions such as a tunnel system beneath the train immediately break the already strained suspended disbelief, and that’s not even getting into the entire swimmable lagoon in one of the cars.
 The Night Car exists in some weird half-life between CABARET and MOULIN ROUGE, complete with mind readers who help others visualize their need for exposition.
-Characters often pipe in about how the actual length of the cars spans some ten miles in length, yet everyone constantly feels like they’re only a few cars apart at all times.
+Characters often pipe in about how the actual length of the cars spans some ten miles in length, yet everyone continually feels like they’re only a few cars apart at all times.